fsantanna/go-ipfs/IPPS.md

 Alice
 ```

-Bob replies the message, referring to it in the `previous` directory:
+Bob replies the message, keeping a *backlink* to the original message in the
+directory `previous`:

 ```
 bob@HOST2$ mkdir to-alice